 - Positioning: How will you communicate your message to the segments to achieve your objectives?

-The STP marketing approach is audience-focused, which is key when it comes to outreach.
-After all, if you’re link building, you’re essentially asking sites to do you a solid by writing about and linking to your client.
+The STP marketing approach focuses entirely on the target audience, which is key when it comes to outreach.
+After all, if you’re link-building, you’re essentially asking website owners to do you a favour by writing about (and linking to) your client.
 But if you can make your pitch using STP, your product will seem much more attractive.

 While STP relates directly to marketing campaigns, we can use the analysis to influence our outreach strategy by pairing them with great talking points from two other BrightonSEO speakers: